thibaultmg/acm-rag-content/docs/acm/2.15/networking/main.md

   without any NAT in between, make sure that the firewall configuration allows the ESP protocol on the gateway nodes.

+- **Technology Preview:** If Open Virtual Network Internet Protocol Security is enabled, you need to enable `IPSecCertAuthMode` in the `SubmarinerConfig` resource.
+You can only change this setting during installation.

   **Notes:**

   - This update is configured automatically when your clusters are